-Bard EUS students advocating for the health of Tivoli Bays during the March (Marsh) for Science.
+Bard students advocating for the health of Tivoli Bays during the March (Marsh) for Science.

 Bard engages in sustainability efforts on multiple fronts.

-The College offers undergraduate, graduate, and dual-degree programs in environmental studies, science and policy.
+The College offers an undergraduate concentration in environmental studies, and masters programs in environmental policy, climate science, environmental education and in business.
 Bard students, faculty, and staff work locally and nationally toward a future where we can thrive.
 Initiatives coordinated by the Bard Office of Sustainability (BOS) are taking the Annandale campus closer to its goal of achieving carbon neutrality by 2035.

 Upcoming Events

-Bard Graduate Programs in Sustainability is holding online informational sessions for prospective students to learn more about graduate school options in our MBA in Sustainability and Center for Environmental Policy programs.
-Join us on Tuesday, September 10, 2024 at 7:00pm ET to learn about our programs directly from Director Eban Goodstein and the admissions team.
-There will be a time for questions at the end of the session.
-Register here!
+Bard Graduate Programs in Sustainability holds virtual open houses for prospective students to learn more about graduate school options in our MBA in Sustainability and Center for Environmental Policy programs.

 WHAT WE COVER: